Gobuub/ETL_project/README.md

      - ETL para Dashboard, jupyter notebook for EDA of top 35 players of the journey, to make a dashboard.

      - Readme.md file with the description of the repository.

+#### Update journey 27.
+8th March 2022:

+Add directory with Project ML, inside it you can find, somo notebooks with model of ML to predict the score of the player on next journey.

+Since this data, i decide to split the dataset of comunio and fbref, because the dataleaks on merge two datasets, this merge cause some leaks on the data.